Fired staffer to Rep. Jim Hagedorn pushes back after mail controversy

 Hagedorn temporarily suspended all constituent mail and Sample's employment during the review.
 Sample said his two-person company became a vendor after Su "expressed dissatisfaction with the vendor franking proposals."

-Sample has agreed to reimburse the office $16,500 for “inadvertent” charges from the company and rejoined Hagedorn’s staff on July 9.
-Hagedorn’s office said they’ve re-established a policy that no contracts be awarded without preapproval from the proper House committees and authorities.
+Sample has agreed to reimburse the office $16,500 for "inadvertent" charges from the company and rejoined Hagedorn's staff on July 9.
+Hagedorn's office said it has re-established a policy that no contracts be awarded without preapproval from the proper House committees and authorities.